econia-labs/econia/doc/doc-site/docs/off-chain/dss/ci-cd.md

    ```

    :::tip
-   Once the runner has been created, it may take a minute or two before it completes the startup script and you can connect to it.
+   Once the runner has been created it may take up to 10 minutes to complete the startup script, since it has to compile binaries from source.
    :::

 1. You can then connect to the runner via [GCP Identity-Aware Proxy](https://cloud.google.com/compute/docs/connect/ssh-using-iap):